elastic/ecs/rfcs/text/0040-volume-device.md

 <!--
 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->
+These volume device fields can be used to describe some events and alerts associated with a volume device, which was proven to be [useful](https://www.elastic.co/security-labs/Hunting-for-Suspicious-Windows-Libraries-for-Execution-and-Evasion) for Elastic Defend.

+These fields can also be used by the products and features to manage such devices based on their properties such as serial number and vendor name, etc.

 ## Source data